 Babson Social Innovation Lab

-framework in place, the Social Innovation Lab currently is involved in three action projects:
+The Social Innovation Lab currently is involved in the following action projects:

 Women’s Entrepreneurial Development Lab

 Partnering with the International NGO Made By Survivors (MBS), the Women’s Entrepreneurial Development Lab is dedicated to raising the social and economic status of marginalized female populations.